ethqnol/Vektor/README.md

-# Vektor Robotics Library

-**Vektor** is a high-performance, hand-crafted C++20 drivetrain, odometry, and autonomous motion library designed for PROS on VEX V5 hardware.
+**Vektor** is a high-performance library designed for PROS on VEX V5 hardware.k

----

 ## Key Features